deneb-viz/deneb-viz.github.io/docs/interactivity/tooltips.md

 We saw [in the worked example](simple-example#tooltips), that it's fairly straightforward to add tooltips to a specification, but we'll unpack on this page in a bit more detail.

-If you haven't read it already, it's worth reviewing the [preceding page](interactivity-overview) to understand some of the considerations that need to be made with integrating back to Power BI.
+If you haven't read it already, it's worth reviewing the [preceding page](interactivity-overview) to understand some of the considerations for integrating back into Power BI.
 It will certainly help with understanding the logistics around report page tooltips in particular.

 ## Tooltip Strategy

 [Vega](https://github.com/vega/vega-tooltip/blob/master/docs/creating_your_tooltip.md#step-4-define-your-tooltip-in-vega-or-vega-lite) and [Vega-Lite](https://vega.github.io/vega-lite/docs/tooltip.html) both provide the ability to customize how their tooltip events can be interpreted.
 Deneb contains a tooltip handler written specifically for Power BI, which will display under the following conditions:

-1. **Tooltip Handler** is enabled in the _Vega > Power BI Interactivity_ section of the [Settings pane in the Visual editor](visual-editor#settings-pane).
+1. **Tooltip Handler** is enabled in the _Tooltips_ section of the [**Project setup** pane in the Visual editor](visual-editor#settings-pane).
 This is enabled by default.

 2. An appropriate `tooltip` property is assigned to a mark.
 Refer [below](#vega-lite-syntax) for the recommended syntax for each provider.